Best Quicken Simplifi Alternative Apps in the US (2025)

 - Ease of Use: How intuitive is the app for a beginner?
 We prioritize apps that don't require a finance degree.
 If you have to read a manual to figure it out, it's not on this list.

-- Security & Trust: Does the app use bank-level encryption and have clear privacy policies?
+- Security & Trust: Does the app use bank-level encryption and have clear privacy policies and terms of use?
 We only included apps that take your data security seriously.

 - Value for Cost: Is the price (if any) justified by the features and potential savings?
 A $10/month app should save you more than $10 a month.
 Simple as that.